NASA-PDS/pds-view/model/model-termmap/README-PACKAGE.txt

-For documentation regarding installation and operation of the LDDTool software, point your favorite browser to the ./doc/index.html file.
+For documentation regarding installation and operation of the Termmap application software, point your favorite browser to the ./doc/index.html file.